 Total So Far: $51.18

 *As mentioned, I have purchased a few other items, but since they have yet to be added to the room, I’ll tally them up once they are actually in here.

-Make sure to check out the other bloggers participating in this challenge using the links below.
+Make sure to check out the other bloggers participating in this challenge!

 You Might Also Enjoy: